zzhang2816/Enlarge-microbiome-dataset-using-stack_GAN/README.md

 # Enlarge microbiome dataset using stack_GAN
 ## Background
 The 16S rRNA abundance timeseries data used for prediction is small(hurdreds).
 So it is easy to suffer from overfitting.
-To solve the issue, the stack_GAN(generative adversarial network) is tried to conduce data augment.
+To solve the issue, the stack_GAN(generative adversarial network) is used to conduct data augment.
 Then the Recurrent neural network(to be more specific, Long short-term memory) is used to do prediction.
-The dataset used is the same as in the Microbiome_Prediction, which server as the baseline for the prediction accurary.
+The dataset used is the same as the Microbiome_Prediction, which serve as the baseline for the prediction accurary.

 ## Three Loss Type
  - Adversarial loss